The note is written before the shift ends.

 Dictate without Wi-Fi.
 The note still writes.

 Toileting round, dead-zone hallway.
 Maria dictates the finding: non-blanchable redness at the sacrum, no open area.
-The draft holds locally on the phone, syncs when she passes the nurse's station, and lands on the RN's queue with an F686 skin-assessment flag already attached.
+The draft holds locally on the phone, syncs when she passes the nurse's station, and lands on the RN's queue with a skin-assessment flag already attached.

 - 02:30